Patient Partners in Research

 Engagement in Practice

-Dr. Jeanette Boudreau, BHCRI Scientific Director, Dalhousie University
+Dr. Jeanette Boudreau, BHCRI Scientific Director

-Dr. Don Desserud, Political Science Chair, University of Prince Edward Island; BHCRI Patient Partner
+Dr. Don Desserud, BHCRI Patient Partner